 - Increase your awareness and knowledge of the latest approaches to language analysis, and of their potential for application to language teaching.

-Normally you’ll need a first degree and relevant professional experience before applying for this programme.
+Normally you’ll need a first degree and relevant professional experience (a minimum of one year full time) before applying for this programme.

 Our academic staff have extensive experience of teaching internationally and working on projects and have active research interests and publications.
 Student feedback consistently indicates how much they appreciate our tutors’ friendly and patient support as well as their excellent academic and professional abilities.